Preparedness Advice Blog

 Over the last few years, I have tried and tested many different methods of fire starting.
 Some methods work significantly better than others.
 In this article I will give my opinion on which methods I found to be the best and most reliable.

 Primitive wood friction methods, including the bow: With a lot of practice you can get this method to work fairly well in good weather.
 However if there is any rain or windy conditions this method loses ground very quickly.
-It is good to know, but I wouldn’t count on it. …Read More...
+It is good to know, but I wouldn’t count on it.
+If rubbing two sticks together to make fire was easy, or even just moderately difficult, the aboriginal people would never have developed ways to carry a live coal between camps!…Read More...

 Today one of my granddaughters and I were experimenting with different types of fire starting devices.
 It ended with us making a video of Randy lighting Vaseline soaked cotton balls in a short video which we posted on you tube.
 Now Randy is interested in prepping and has been studying it for some time.